ubereloas/sfuber-movies/README.md

 * __Error handling__: currently there is no error handling present in the client.
 If a connection error occurs, for example, nothing happens when clicking the locations or searching for movies.
 A proper way to handle this would be to implement retrying logic and show an error message if failed to alert the user.
+* __Window rendering on client__: the content in the location popup windows is rendered before it is ready and therefore text will seem to "pop out" and then quickly resize itself when clicking on a location marker.
+A fix for this should be investigated more thoroughly and implemented.